florianneukirchen/qgis_adjust_style/README.md

 - replace a font family used in labels with another font family
 - save / load he styles of all layers.

+> :warning: **Status: Experimental**: Does not yet work with raster layers and some render types are broken!

 ## Usage
 Start the plugin form the Plugin menu or the plugin toolbar, a dockwidget opens on the right side of the main window.